neondatabase/website/content/docs/manage/operations.md

 ### List operations with pagination

-Pagination allows you to limit the number of operations displayed, as the number of operations for project can be extensive.
-To paginate responses, issue an initial request with a response limit.
-For brevity, the limit is set to 1 in this example.
+Pagination allows you to limit the number of operations displayed, as the number of operations for project can be large.
+To paginate responses, issue an initial request with a `limit` value.
+For brevity, the limit is set to 1 in the following example.

 cURL command: